 Environmental factors, specifically relating to the effects of climate change, were considered in the land use designations, objectives, and policies.
-The objectives and policies support the City's Corporate and Community Energy Action Plan to reduce greenhouse gas emissions and improve energy efficiency of buildings.
+The objectives and policies support the City's goals to reduce fossil fuel use and improve energy efficiency of buildings.
 For example, land use objectives in the core of the City call for higher densities to make more efficient use of land.
 Land use objectives for most areas of the City also support more sustainable transportation options such as walking, cycling, and public transit.
 Climate adaptation and mitigation were also considered for land use objectives and policies.